 Also, if you wish to add to your scuba diving skillset, why not take an extra course at a discounted rate?!
 Check out available Add-ons under the Book Now button on the right hand side, or mention to your Country Expert if interested in finding out more.

 Experience living and volunteering in Thailand and Fiji; learn new scuba diving skills; educate the local community on the importance of marine conservation; conduct underwater surveys; assist in the creation of a network of Marine Protected Areas; develop a well-rounded education on sustainable conservation, environmental conservation and community development; enjoy island hopping in your free time; visit idyllic traditional Fijian villages; relax on pristine white beaches; enjoy the breath-taking scenery and immerse yourself in the local culture and way of life.

-"Volunteering with the GVI team has been a great way to learn more about the incredible work that GVI guys are doing every day.
-It is a wonderful way to stay connected and learn about ongoing social and environmental projects and helping GVI amplify the work done by change-makers internationally"
+"Working with the GVI team has been a great way to learn more about the incredible work that GVI guys are doing every day.
+It is a wonderful way to stay connected and learn about ongoing social and environmental projects and helping GVI amplify the work done by change-makers internationally."